David-OConnor/pyflow/README.md

 - **Ubuntu, or Debian:** - Download and run
 [this deb](https://github.com/David-OConnor/pyflow/releases/download/0.1.4/pyflow_0.1.4_amd64.deb).

-- **A different Linux distro:** - Download this [standalone binary](https://github.com/David-OConnor/pyflow/releases/download/0.1.4/pyflow) and place it somewhere accessible by the PATH.
+- **A different Linux distro** - Download this [standalone binary](https://github.com/David-OConnor/pyflow/releases/download/0.1.4/pyflow) and place it somewhere accessible by the PATH.
 For example, `/usr/bin`.

-- **Mac:** - Build from source using the instructions near the bottom of this page, or install via `cargo`.
+- **Mac** - Build from source using the instructions near the bottom of this page, or install via `cargo`.
 (If able, please PR the binary.)

  - **If you have [Rust](https://www.rust-lang.org) installed** - Run `cargo install pyflow`.